kmlawson/japanese-empire-mo3335/assignments.md

 - Write a posting on the use of language or terms in a source and why you think it is meaningful or important
 - Write a posting around a certain pattern you see across multiple texts

-### Online Submission

-Unless otherwise indicated, work will considered submitted by the date the document was submitted online on the MMS.
-Paper copies do not need to be submitted: let's save paper.
-If you are concerned that any given assignment was not correctly submitted to the MMS, you are free to email a copy of your submitted assignment, if you like.
-In the event an assignment was not correctly uploaded to the MMS for some reason, but an emailed copy was sent in time, that date of submission will be used, but a copy will still need to be submitted to the MMS thereafter.
+**Reading Handouts**

+- These are required submissions but not marked.
+- If you will submit a handout for a week, compose a 1-2 page overview or outline, or briefing sheet that will primarily be aimed at your fellow students.
+- You might have a paragraph at the top that provides a summary
+- If it is empirically dense, consider listing some key dates, events, people, or concepts
+- Consider providing an overview of the structure, the way it is divided into sections and what those sections contribute.
+- The whole thing may be in the form of hierarchical bullet points if you like, but make most of these full sentences whenever possible, rather than fragmented phrases except when outlining structure or listing things.

 ### Feedback

-Feedback is generally provided directly on the mark sheet, which will be posted to the MMS within 10 work days (2 weeks).
+Feedback is generally provided directly on the mark sheet, which will be posted to the MMS within two weeks.
 Presentation feedback is provided at two points in the semester so they may be marked in groups.
+Some formative feedback on Moodle posts (before they are submitted to MMS) will be made sporadically throughout the semester, especially on the first or second post made by a student.